alphagov/pay-ci/ci/scripts/run-codebuild/README.md

 ---|----
-projectName | The AWS CodeBuild project name to run sourceVersion | The source version for the primary source of the CodeBuild project secondarySourcesVersions | A map with keys for the secondary source names and values as the versions to use for those sources environmentVariables | A map of with keys as environment variable names to set and values as the values of those environment variables
+projectName | The AWS CodeBuild project name to run sourceVersion | The source version for the primary source of the CodeBuild project secondarySourcesVersions | A JSON object, the attribute names are the secondary source names, the attribute values are the versions to use for those secondary sources environmentVariables | A JSON object, the attribute names are the environment variable names to set, the attribute values are the values of those environment variables